Disable Local Authentication

 }

-After updating the configuration, restart the Management service.
-The local login option will no longer appear on the login page—users will only see the configured external identity providers.
+After updating the configuration, the local login option will no longer appear on the login page — users will only see the configured external identity providers.

 Re-enabling Local Authentication